Search Kernel – March 2017 Search Marketing Round-up

 The PDF was originally released back in 2015, which was busied along following a leak of an internal evaluator guidelines document.

 Google’s rating signals benefits pages in which the main content (‘MC’ as Google shorten it) satisfies the user in terms of Expertise, Authoritativeness, and Trustworthiness.
-So it’s important to the feed the bot and users well.
+So it’s important to feed the bot and users well.

 Google also treats YMYL (your money or your life) pages differently too, making it important that you’re providing users with the right pre-purchase information, avoiding deceptive practice.